Feast of the Chair of Saint Peter

-Feast; Liturgical Color: White
+Liturgical Color: White

 To celebrate the Chair of St. Peter is to celebrate the unity of the Church.
-The chair is a symbol of St. Peter’s authority, and that authority is not meant for conquest, like military power.
-Ecclesiastical authority is directed towards unity.
+The chair is a symbol of Saint Peter’s authority, and that authority is not meant for conquest like military power.
+Ecclesiastical authority is directed toward unity.
 Jesus Christ could have gathered an unorganized group of disciples united only by their common love of Him.
 He didn’t.
-He could have written the Bible Himself, handed it to his followers, and said “Obey this text.”
+He could have written the Bible Himself, handed it to His followers, and said, “Obey this text.”
 He didn’t.
 Jesus called to Himself, by name, twelve men.
 He endowed them with the same powers He possessed and left this organized band of brothers as an identifiable, priestly fraternity specifically commissioned to baptize and to preach.
-In North Africa at the time of St. Augustine, twelve co-consecrating bishops were canonically required at the ordination of a bishop, mirroring “the twelve” called by Christ who later shared their apostolic ministry with others.
+In North Africa at the time of Saint Augustine, twelve co-consecrating bishops were canonically required at the ordination of a bishop, mirroring “The Twelve” called by Christ.
 What a profound liturgical custom!
 Today the Church requires only three co-consecrators.

 The authority of the papal office, doctrinally, is a negative charism preserving the Church from teaching error.
-It is not a guarantee that the Pope will teach, explain, or live the faith perfectly.
+It is not a guarantee that the pope will teach, explain, or live the faith perfectly.
 Christ himself guaranteed that the gates of hell would not prevail against the Church.
 That’s a negative promise.
 But isn’t this promise also a prophecy that the Church, and the office of Peter, will be a lightning rod absorbing every strike from the forces of evil?
 That this Church, and no other, will be the target of the darkest of powers?
 A real Church has real enemies.